Causal Inference Using Augmented Epidemic Models: Method 1: Maximum Likelihood Estimation and the Problem of Phantom Bias

-The one case where phantoms do not induce a $g$-null paradox is when all of the equations in the model are linear.
-This is rarely the case in epidemic models.
-Generally, any finite dimensional parametric model which models each variable given the past and has some non-linear component will suffer the $g$-null paradox.
-There are more complicated parametric models that avoid the problem as we describe in Method 4.

 \begin{example}[Semi-mechanistic Hawkes model] Consider the semi-mechanistic model in \cref{eq::bhatt}, with reproduction number $R(\bar{A}_t, \beta)$ in \cref{eq::bhatt_R}.
-If confounders $X_t$ exist, it makes sense to include them in $R(\bar{A}_t, \beta)$ by adding the additive term $\beta_X X_t$
+If confounders $X_t$ exist, we could include them in $R(\bar{A}_t, \beta)$ by adding the additive term $\beta_X X_t$

 which is a standard strategy in the regression set-up.
-The ML estimates of the parameters are not available in closed form but can be obtained numerically \citep{bong}.
-The simulation study in \cref{sec::simulation_semi} \cref{fig::conf_int_ML_bhatt} shows the ML estimate of the causal effect $\beta_A$ in \cref{eq::Rconfound} is biased.
-In particular, when there is no causal effect ($\beta_A=0$), the MLE $\hat \beta_A$ is nonzero. \end{example}
+The ML estimates of the parameters are not available in closed form but can be obtained numerically \citep{bong2024}.
+The simulation study in \cref{sec::simulation_semi} \cref{fig::conf_int_ML_bhatt} shows that the ML estimate of the causal effect $\beta_A$ in \cref{eq::Rconfound} is biased.
+In particular, when there is no causal effect ($\beta_A=0$), the ML estimate is significantly different from zero. \end{example}

-The problem occurs because of unobserved {\em phantoms}.
-These variables are not confounding variables and do not change the $g$-formula.
-But their presence renders maximum likelihood estimates and Bayes estimates inconsistent. \cite{robins1986new} called this the $g$-null paradox because the effect is especially pernicious in the null case, when there is no causal effect but the estimated causal effect will be nonzero.

-Briefly, the problem is this.
-Consider the model: $I_t = e^{\beta_A A_t} I_{t-1}$.
-If $I_t$ depends on $\overline{A}_t$ then $\beta_A$ must be nonzero.
-If $\overline{A}_t$ has no causal effect on $I_t$ then $\beta_A$ must be zero.
-But what if both are true?
-What if (i) $I_t$ depends on $\overline{A}_t$ but (ii) there is no causal effect?
-(This can happen due to phantoms, as we just illustrated.)
-No sequentially specified finite dimensional parametric model can represent this situation.
-The reason we cannot model (i) and (ii) simultaneously is that the model is not variation independent: dependence and causation are tied together in the parameterization of the model.
-The ML and Bayes estimates (which are estimating the Kullback-Leibler (KL) projection of the distribution onto the model) are driven strongly by the dependence between $I_t$ and $\overline{A}_t$, rather than by the causal effect.
-So when both (i) and (ii) hold, both the causal and dependence estimates will be nonzero even though there is no causal effect.
-To summarize, this problem is due to three things: phantoms, which enable (i) and (ii) to both be true, variation dependence, which is a property of the model, and the fact that the causal estimate is nonzero due to dependence.

-We can illustrate the problem as follows.
-Let $\gamma$ represent some measure of conditional dependence and let $\beta$ denote the causal effect.
-Then
+{ In the two examples above, the phantoms create a situation where there is no causal effect, yet the estimated causal effect is nonzero.
+This happens because sequentially specified non-linear parametric models are not variation independent: causation and conditional dependence between outcome and treatment induced by phantoms are tied together in the parameterization of the model.
+Essentially, there are not enough parameters to model the two effects separately.
+Moreover, the ML and Bayes parameter estimates are driven strongly by the conditional dependence rather than by the causal effect.
+Then both the causal and dependence estimates will be nonzero even though there is no causal effect. } {To summarize, letting $\gamma$ represent some measure of conditional dependence and $\beta_A$ denote the causal parameter, we have